In rare circumstances, entities can be exempt from needing a licence or trial waiver. Exemptions can be general or specific.

 The Essential Services Commission is also responsible for:

-You can find out more information about licences and trial waivers here.
+You can find out more information about electricity and gas licences, exemptions and trial waivers.

 General Exemption Order